sammanomar/blogg/README.md

 - https://getbootstrap.com/docs/4.1/components/navbar/: I have used it for the navbar
 - https://getbootstrap.com/docs/4.1/components/alerts/: I have used it for the alert messages
 - The brilliant tutor support team (Joshua, Alan, Sean, Ed, Oisin, Gemma).
-- Kasia the community content creator at CI.
+- The brlliant Kasia (the community content creator at CI)
 - "I think therefore I blog" + "Hello Django" + Slack + Stackoverflow.
 - Psychological support by my mentor Lauren Nicole.
 - https://www.pexels.com/